ahuacate/nas-hardmetal/README.md

 The installation is finished.
 Press ENTER to reboot the server.
 Remove USB installation media or set VM  `Hardware` > `CD/DVD Drive (IDE2)` > `Edit`  to `Do not use any media`.

 The System is ready.
-You can now log in to OpenMediaVault on the shell as `root` user or in the Web interface.
+You can now log in to OpenMediaVault using CLI shell as user `root` or `admin` in the Web interface.

 > **Web interface**
 > URL: http://nas-01.local (hostname.domain)